 Creative Direction is a wide and deep program shaping the newest evolution of the fashion designer, the Creative Director.
-This is one who leads a design studio, the identity of a fashion brand, as well as specials project in the society of the spectacle, with the typical sensorial and conceptual approach required from art management.
+This is one who leads a design studio, the identity of a fashion brand, as well as special projects in the society of the spectacle, with the typical sensorial and conceptual approach required from art management.

-Creative Direction is based on 3 intersected areas.
-Design: the trend and cultural research resulting in a visualised concept.
-Brand: a market analysis resulting in brand identity strategy.
-Communications: the creation of written, visual and motion contents to be created and delivered by a team.
+The Master in Creative Direction is based on 3 intersected areas: design; the trend and cultural research resulting in a visualised concept, brand; a market analysis resulting in brand identity strategy and communications; the creation of written, visual and motion contents delivered by a team.

-This master’s course gives access to shows, trade fairs, exhibitions and museums in Italy and Europe, as well as internship opportunities.
+This master course gives access to shows, trade fairs, exhibitions and museums in Italy and Europe, as well as internship opportunities.
 This course is run by teachers and guests from the industry, reviewing one-to-one the progress of the student.
 The final project is a concept book to be represented with a design installation in Villa Favard in front of a jury.

 Lessons take place from October to June and amount to a total of 700 contact hours.
 There is the possibility of completing the course with an internship in a fashion company, leading to the overall obtainment of 80 credits.
 English language proficiency and experience in the field are required.
-Candidates with work experience or relevant studies in fashion and related fields will be selected after a enrolment questionnaire and an interview with the course’s leading teacher.
+Candidates with work experience or relevant studies in fashion and related fields are eligible and selected after the admission process.